Padel: Court

 The playing field is a rectangle 10 m wide (back wall) and 20 m long (side wall) (with a 0.5% tolerance), enclosed by walls.
-The court is divided into two half-rectangles by a net up to 88 cm high in the centre and 92 cm at sides (with a 5 mm tolerance).
+The net divides the court into two equal halves, measuring 88 cm in height at the centre and 92 cm at the ends (with a 0.5 cm tolerance).
+No mention is made in the International Padel Federation rules of a singles version of the game, and no alternative court size is given.
+However, a 6 x 20 m court is sometimes provided for singles.

-The superstructure is made from connecting 3m-high, 2m-wide panels, with an additional 1m mesh height over the glass back walls (10m walls).
-The additional 1m height is continued for 2m from each corner over the side walls also which means that the back walls and service corners are 4m high, and the remaining side walls are 3m high.
+The superstructure is made from connecting 3 m-high, 2 m-wide panels, with an additional 1 m mesh height over the glass back walls (10 m walls).
+This additional 1-metre height extends 2 metres along the side walls from each corner.
+Consequently, the back walls and service corners reach a total height of 4 metres, while the remaining side walls stand at 3 metres.

-Glass panels make up the back walls and service side walls (closest 2 side panels to back walls), while metal mesh panels occupy the sides.
-The service lines are placed 3 m before the back wall and another line in middle divides the central rectangle in half.
+Glass panels are usually used for the back walls and the adjacent corner side sections, while metal mesh panels constitute the remainder of the sides.
+The service lines are positioned 3 m from the back wall, while a central service line bisects the area into two equal service boxes.
 All lines have a 5 cm width and are clearly visible.
-The minimum height between the playing field and an obstacle (e.g. the ceiling) is 6 m.
+The minimum clear height is 6 m above the playing surface, which must remain free of any obstacles such as lighting equipment or ceiling structures.

 Adoption

 Europe

 The Padel Pro Tour (PPT) was the professional padel circuit created in 2005 as a result of the agreement between a group of organisers of padel matches and the Association of Professional Players of Padel (AJPP) and the Spanish Feminine Association of Pádel (AFEP).
-In 2013 the World Padel Tour (WPT) was founded by Catalonia brewery Estrella Damm with the approval of the AJPP, whereas the PPT was shut down.
+In 2013 the World Padel Tour (WPT) was founded with the approval of the AJPP, whereas the PPT was shut down.
 The WPT was based in Spain but included tournaments in other European countries as well as Argentina, Brazil, and the United Arab Emirates.

-In 2022, Premier Padel was founded in a partnership between the FIP and Qatar Sports Investments.
-In August 2023 it acquired the rival World Padel Tour creating a new global circuit, starting in 2024.
+In 2022, Premier Padel was founded in a partnership between the International Padel Federation and Qatar Sports Investments.
+In August 2023, Qatar Sports Investments acquired the World Padel Tour.
+This agreement unified the two rival tours into a single global circuit under the Premier Padel brand, effective from the 2024 season.
 Despite padel's origins in Spanish-speaking countries, the number of padel players and clubs in the northern part of Europe is growing.
-Sweden is the country with the second highest number of searches for the term "padel" in Google after Spain, according to the report presented by Playtomic and Monitor Deloitte.
-And while countries such as Finland, Denmark, the Netherlands, and Norway mainly opt for building indoor padel clubs because of their climatic conditions, Belgium, Italy, France, and Germany prefer outdoor courts.
+Due to climatic conditions, Northern European nations such as Finland, Denmark, the Netherlands, and Norway primarily utilize indoor facilities.
+Conversely, outdoor or semi-covered courts are more common in Central and Southern European countries like Belgium, Italy, and France.

 In Spain, Sweden, and Portugal there are more people playing padel than tennis.
 According to the Playtomic Global Padel Report 2025, around 3,200 clubs were formed in 2024.